Company name: Fleet Alliance Limited

 We have put together the following guidelines to let you know how we hold and use the personal information you may provide to us directly or through our website.
 It is important that you read this policy together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you were fully aware of how and why we are using your data.
 This policy supplements the other notices and is not intended to override them.

-Fleet Alliance Limited are the data controller where you have direct dealings with us.
+Fleet Alliance Limited are a data controller where you have direct dealings with us.
 Fleet Alliance Limited may also act as a data processor where you have been introduced to us by another third-party.
-We take our obligation to comply with General Data Protection Regulation (GDPR) and any other Data Protection Legislation very seriously.
+We take our obligation to comply with UK General Data Protection Regulation (UK GDPR) and any other Data Protection Legislation very seriously.
 Should you have any questions regarding how we use your personal data, please contact email@example.com

 We will only ever ask you for personal data when it is needed for any services you have enquired about or asked us to provide, or for participation in other activities in which you are taking part on the website or to respond to your requests for information such as: